Welcome Home

 = Fee associated

-Open from Dawn to Dusk | Lillian Anderson Arboretum
+Open from Dawn to Dusk | Lillian Anderson Arboretum – Celebrating 25 Years!

 Location: Lillian Anderson Arboretum, 1.8 miles west of the intersection of M-43 (West Main Street) and US 131 in Oshtemo Township

 Kalamazoo College’s Lillian Anderson Arboretum comprises 140 acres of marsh, meadow, pine plantation and second-growth deciduous forest in Oshtemo Township.
 Not only is it a site for active research and ecological monitoring, it’s a grand place for a stroll.
 Enjoy a self-guided tour of the Arb, and visit the off-the-grid education pavilion named after Dr. H. Lewis Batts, Jr. ’43 and Jean M. Batts ’43.
 Find a trail map with the Avenza Map App and search for the “Lillian Anderson Arboretum” by Kalamazoo College.
 It’s free!
 Parking in the main lot at the Arboretum is limited and overflow parking is available at the Oshtemo Township Park (7275 W. Main Street), just east of the property.
+Help us with photo site monitoring by taking pictures at photo sites and submitting them through the QR codes found throughout the Arb.
+To learn more, visit: arboretum.kzoo.edu/visit/photo-sites.

-8:30 a.m. – 10:00 a.m. | K Alumni Mass and Welcome
+8:30 – 10 a.m. | K Alumni Mass and Welcome

 Location: St. Thomas More Catholic Student Parish, 421 Monroe Street

 St Tom’s invites all Kalamazoo College alumni to join St. Tom’s K faculty, staff, students and parishioners for Mass (8:30-9:30 a.m.) to close out your reunion weekend celebrations.
 Meet our pastor, Father Paul Redmond.
 Tour the church facility through a self-guided church tour (9:30-10 a.m.).
 We look forward to reconnecting with those who worshiped at St. Tomâs as students.
 All are welcome!
-Face masks are recommended.
+Face masks are optional.
 St. Tom’s also offers livestreamed worship through their Facebook page.

-9:00-11:00 a.m. | Class of 1967 Breakfast
+10 – 11:30 a.m. | Class of 1973 Breakfast

 Location: Banquet Room, Weimer K. Hicks Center

-10:30 a.m. – 12:00 p.m. | K Alumni Mass and Welcome
+10:30 a.m. – 12 p.m. | K Alumni Mass and Welcome

 Location: St. Thomas More Catholic Student Parish, 421 Monroe Street

 St Tom’s invites all Kalamazoo College alumni to join St. Tom’s K faculty, staff, students and parishioners for Mass (10:30-11:30 a.m.) to close out your reunion weekend celebrations.
 Meet our pastor, Father Paul Redmond.
 Tour the church facility through a self-guided church tour (11:30 a.m.-12 p.m.).
 We look forward to reconnecting with those who worshiped at St. Tomâs as students.
 All are welcome!
-Face masks are recommended.
+Face masks are optional.
 St. Tom’s also offers livestreamed worship through their Facebook page.